 The standards require that students gain, evaluate, and present increasingly complex information, ideas and evidence through listening and speaking as well as through media.
 The standards help prepare students for real life experience at college and in 21st century careers.
 The standards recognize that students must be able to use formal English in their writing and speaking but that they must also be able to make informed, skillful choices among the many ways to express themselves through language.

-Suggested Websites for CCGPS Implementation include the following:
+Suggested Websites for CCGPS Implementation

 Information for Parents and Students

-Information for Administrators, Counselors and Educators
+Information for Administrators, Counselors, and Educators